 By Teresa Currivan, LMFT, Parent Coach

 Have you ever noticed how freely children play in nature?
 Nature provides soft edges, new things to explore, and free items to build with.
 There is plenty of room for inspiration and creativity.

 I took this picture one day at the beach.
 This is a floating raft that boys and girls of different ages built out of driftwood and large ribbon kelp.
 The kids in this picture didn’t all know each other and various kids came and went throughout the day.
-Some pushed, some made repairs by replacing pieces of wood.
+Some pushed and some made repairs by replacing pieces of wood.
 They all learned quickly how many the raft could hold, and exactly where they needed to sit or stand on it, and communicated this to each other by talking or watching.

 “School children who use playgrounds with trees, fields, shrubs, and vegetated edges show more creative play, better concentration, and more inter-gender play than peers with equipment-focused playgrounds.”